gbif/species-population/README.md

-# species-population
+# Species Population Trends

-Map based visualisations of changes to species population
+Map based visualisations of changes to species population.

+This pilot has been integrated into the new GBIF portal, see https://demo.gbif.org/tools/species-population